 The following is the first application of our main result (Theorem \ref{thm:main-result}).
 As we have a guarantee from Lemma \ref{lemma:feasibility-applications} that we can test if an input graph has a feasible solution to our problems, we assume without loss of generality that the input graph actually has a feasible solution.
 We use this assumption for all our subsequent problems.
 If the deletion of a vertex subset $S \subseteq V(G)$ results in a degree-$\eta$-graph, then we say that $S$ is a {\em degree-$\eta$-deletion set} of $G$.
 We will use this terminology for the rest of this subsection.
 The following corollary is the first application of our main result Theorem \ref{thm:main-result}.

 {\ThmDegree*}

 \begin{proof} If the input graph $G$ has a vertex $u$ of degree at least $\eta + 1$, then consider the vertex subset $P_u$ as follows.
-Let $P_u$ denotes the subset that contains $u$ and an arbitrary collection of $\eta + 1$ neighbors of $u$.
+Let $P_u$ denote the vertex subset that contains $u$ and an arbitrary collection of $\eta + 1$ neighbors of $u$.
 At least one vertex from $P_u$ must be part of part of any minimal $\eta$-degree deletion set of $G$ of size at most $k$.

 There are two stages in this algorithm.
 The first stage is ``enumeration stage'' and the second stage is ``expand stage''. {The enumeration stage just enumerates all possible inclusion-wise minimal $\eta$-degree deletion sets of size at most $k$}.
 We do this by a bounded search tree procedure as follows.
 Find out a vertex $u \in V(G)$ the degree of which is at least $\eta + 1$.
-This is a polynomial-time procedure and can be done by iterating every vertex one by one and it's adjacency list.
-Construct the set $P_u$ by adding $u$ and its arbitrary $\eta + 1$ neighbors. {We branch over the vertex subset $P_u$ containing $\eta + 2$ vertices and compute all the minimal $\eta$-degree deletion sets of size at most $k$ of $G$.
-This procedure takes $(\eta+2)^{k} n^{\OO(1)})$-time.} Consider any arbitrary minimal $\eta$-degree deletion set $X$ of $G$.
+This is a polynomial-time procedure and can be done by iterating every vertex one by one and its adjacency list.
+Construct the set $P_u$ by adding $u$ and its arbitrary $\eta + 1$ neighbors.
+We branch over the vertex subset $P_u$ containing $\eta + 2$ vertices and enumerate all minimal degree-$\eta$-deletion sets of size at most $k$ of $G$.
+This procedure takes $(\eta+2)^{k} n^{\OO(1)}$-time.
+Consider any arbitrary minimal $\eta$-degree deletion set $X$ of $G$.
 Observe that in the graph $G - X$, every vertex has degree at most $\eta$ and $|X| \leq k$.
 Therefore, $G$ is a $(k + \eta)$-degenerate graph and $G - X$ is an $\eta$-degenerate graph.
 Hence, any sequence of vertices of $G - X$ is an $\eta$-degeneracy sequence.
-For every minimal $\eta$-degree deletion set $X$, we invoke the `expand stage' as follows.
-We invoke the algorithm by Theorem \ref{thm:main-result} with input $(G, X, k)$.
-If for each of the minimal $\eta$-degree deletion set $X$, this algorithm outputs no-instance, then we say that $(G, k)$ is a no-instance for {\PEBDDS}.
-Otherwise, for some minimal $\eta$-degree deletion set $X$, it outputs a set $S \supset X$ such that $G[S]$ is $p$-edge-connected. {Correctness is guaranteed by the fact that any minimal solution of {\pbdds} must contain an inclusion-wise minimal vertex subset $X$ such that $G - X$ is a graph of maximum degree at most $\eta$.} Since, all the graphs of degree at most $\eta$ is a hereditary graph class, this algorithm works correctly.
-Moreover, due to Theorem \ref{thm:main-result}, the `expand stage' runs in $2^{\OO(pk + k\eta)}n^{\OO(1)}$-time.
-This completes the proof. \end{proof}